Associate Professor of Philosophy

 I study the history of modern philosophy, focusing on questions of mind and psychology in the 17th Century.
 My specialty is Spinoza.

-Recently, I have done work on the philosophy of Margaret Cavendish, particularly her views on the mind, her naturalism, and her arguments for panpsychism.
-For example, I worked released a teaching edition of her Observations Upon Experimental Philosophy with Hackett.
-I also recently authored an entry on her philosophy at the Internet Encyclopedia of Philosophy.
+In addition to Spinoza, I have done work on the philosophy of Margaret Cavendish, particularly her views on the mind, her naturalism, and her arguments for panpsychism.
+For example, I released a teaching edition of her Observations Upon Experimental Philosophy with Hackett.
+I also authored an entry on her philosophy at the Internet Encyclopedia of Philosophy.
 I also hope to do some work on her proto-science fictional, quasi-feminist utopian adventure story, The Blazing World.

-In the future, I shall continue working on Spinoza and Cavendish, but I shall also expand my work on early modern naturalism, panpsychism, and vitalism in the 17th Century.
-I am also beginning to work in the Philosophy of Games.
+In the future, I shall continue working on 17th Century philosophy, but I am also beginning to work in the Philosophy of Games.

 Most of my published work can be accessed directly via my PhilPapers profile.